 M.M.
 Carrigan, Editor Grande Supreme

 A writer living outside of Baltimore, Maryland, who enjoys staring directly into the sun until their corneas burn out.
-They are the blogger behind The Surfing Pizza, occasionally published in literary things, with a debut collection of essays forthcoming in 2022.

 Brooke Kolcow is a queer writer and quesadilla enthusiast who lives and works in Buffalo, NY.
 They earned their MFA in Creative Writing and Literature from Stony Brook University at Southampton and their work has appeared in The Southampton Review, Hoot Review, the anthology An Unlikely Companion, as well as volume one of TBQ.
 Mx.
 Kolcow currently volunteers teaching teen writers at the Just Buffalo Writing Center. @bkolcow